* 'Core' issuers Austria, Netherlands easily sell bonds

 Leister, senior strategist at Commerzbank in London.

-Cashing in on the issuance rush, Belgium announced that it
+Making the most of the appetite, Belgium announced that it

 would sell a new 10-year bond via syndication rather than